denten-books/plain-text/1-device.md

 imitate a clock, an abacus, a scale, a book.
-In a later paper that links computing machinery to intelligence, Turing implied also that his machine could eventually simulate human thought, because he saw the mind as another mechanism for manipulating symbols [^ln1-compete].
-Are minds just types of Turing machines or are Turing machines a kind of mind?
+In a later paper that links computing machinery to intelligence, Turing implied also that his machine could eventually simulate human thought, because he saw the mind as another mechanism for manipulating symbols.[^ln1-compete] Are minds just types of Turing machines or are Turing machines a kind of mind?
 Turing leaves the door open for either possibility.
 The universal Turing machine finally encapsulates a model of computation itself.
 It is capable of computing anything computable.